ImagicalMine/ImagicalMine/README.md

 Read the documentation for installing ImagicalMine [here](https://github.com/ImagicalMine/ImagicalMine/wiki/Installation).
 You can also go to the Jenkins server by clicking [here](http://jenkins.imagicalmine.net/job/ImagicalMine/).

-## I am on a MCPE server hosting provider.
+## My server is running on a MCPE server hosting provider.
 How can I install ImagicalMine from there?

-Some MCPE server hosting providers support ImagicalMine as a version for their customers to download.
-The following list shows all of the providers who support ImagicalMine as a version to download for use on their servers:
+You could request the hosting company you are using to add in ImagicalMine.
+If they are not allowing, then you can try the MCPE hosting providers listed as below that support ImagicalMine as a version for their customers to download.

 * __[HostMyServers](http://hostmyservers.com)__
 * __[HostingItAll](http://hostingitall.com)__